Director, Center for Civic Advancement, Global and Mission Studies

 Ronda Gentry joined Tusculum as the Director of the Center for Civic Advancement (CCA) in July 2014.
 Ronda came to Tusculum following seven years of service to Virginia Intermont College, where she held various roles in both Student Affairs and Institutional Advancement.
 These experiences follow nine years of ministry in local churches in both North Carolina and Florida.

-Currently Ronda is a PhD candidate at Union institute and University in Cincinnati, OH.
-Her dissertation titled, “Cultural Conversations and Community Leadership: Creating Pathways for First-Generation Appalachian Students and Colleges” is in the data collection phase with an anticipated completion date of Spring 2015.
+Ronda holds a PhD from Union institute and University in Cincinnati, OH.
+Her dissertation titled, “Cultural Conversations and Community Leadership: Creating Pathways for First-Generation Appalachian Students and Colleges” focused on ways that the Appalachian community and the College community can work together for the benefit of both.
 In addition to this work, Ronda holds a Master of Divinity from Duke University in Durham, NC with a specialization in Baptist Studies.
 She also holds a Bachelors of Science in Mathematics from Campbell University in Buies Creek, NC.

 Throughout her life Ronda has always had a passion for bringing communities together to address issues of social justice.
 To accomplish this, she has led student teams to places such as Boston, MA, Homestead, FL, Navajo Mountain, UT, and Port Au Prince, Haiti, where students and local communities worked together to improve the lives of those affected by poverty, hunger, and injustice.